Jelly bean

-Jelly beans are small bean-shaped sugar candies with soft candy shells and thick gel interiors (see gelatin and jelly).
-The confection is primarily made of sugar and sold in a wide variety of colors.
-According to one common story, they existed as early as 1861, when Boston confectioner William Schrafft urged people to buy them as gifts for soldiers in the American Civil War.
+Jelly beans are small, sometimes medium sized bean-shaped sugar candies with soft candy shells and thick gel interiors (see gelatin and jelly).
+The confection is primarily made of sugar and sold in a wide variety of colors and wacky flavours.

+History

+It has been claimed that jelly beans were first sold in 1861, when Boston confectioner William Schrafft urged people to buy them as gifts for soldiers in the American Civil War.
 A more definite reference appears in food testing records of the United States Department of Agriculture published in 1887.
 Most historians suggest that jelly beans were first associated with celebrations of Easter in the United States sometime during the 1930s due to their egg-like shape.

 Manufacture

 The basic ingredients of jelly beans include sugar, tapioca, corn syrup, and pectin or starch.
 Relatively minor amounts of the emulsifying agent lecithin, anti-foaming agents, an edible wax such as carnauba wax or beeswax, salt, and confectioner's glaze are also included.
 The ingredients that give each bean its character are also relatively small in proportion and may vary depending on the flavor.